-While I’m here, I’ll talk about three Omeka sites that are great examples of building out Omeka to archive events throughout history.
+There are three Omeka sites that are great examples of building out Omeka to archive events throughout history.
 The first is the Cork LGBT Archive.
-This website ‘aims to preserve, digitise, share anddisplay information related to the history of the LGBT community in Cork, Ireland.’
+This website "aims to preserve, digitise, share and display information related to the history of the LGBT community in Cork, Ireland."

 This site showcases several exhibits of events within the LGBT community, building off of Arthur Leahy’s collection that began in the 1970s.
-One particular collection that stood out to me on this site was the Gay Sweatshop- Blood Green Collection.
-This archive a two-night play called ‘Blood Green’ that was put on by the Gay Sweatshop, at the Granery Theater.
-In an item within the collection, that describes what it was like to get the play up and running.
+One particularly stand-out collection is the Gay Sweatshop- Blood Green Collection.
+This archived a two-night play called ‘Blood Green’ that was put on by the Gay Sweatshop, at the Granery Theater.
+There is a performance report included as an item within the collection that describes what it was like to get the play up and running.

-One thing that stood out to me is how they incorporated maps within their collection.
+You'll notice that they incorporated maps within their collection.
 This provides a great visual tool to document where things took place rather than documenting each item through exhibits.
 The class also added their lesson plans to the site through PDF embedding.

-The last example I’ll talk about today is Georgetown University’s slavery archive.
+A final example is Georgetown University’s Slavery Archive.
 This was created as an effort to document Georgetown University’s involvement in the institution of Slavery.
 But what’s unique about this specific project, is the blend of WordPress and Omeka.
 When you go to slavery.georgetown.edu, you’re brought to a WordPress site that shows what the project is and what they’re working on to document this portion of history.

-But, the main archive uses Omeka.
-The slavery archive really goes into detail about how Georgetown and the surrounding area was involved with slavery.
-The collection itself is a repository of materials related to the Maryland Jesuits, Georgetown University, and Slavery in the surrounding areas.
+The main archive, however, uses Omeka.
+The Slavery Archive goes in great depth about how Georgetown and the surrounding area was involved with slavery.
+The collection itself is a "repository of materials related to the Maryland Jesuits, Georgetown University, and Slavery in the surrounding areas."

 There are so many ways to use Omeka and to document pieces of history.
 These three sites are great examples of how you can document specific communities and periods of history around the world, specifically the LGBT community in Cork, Ireland, the New Deal in Oklahoma, and slavery at Georgetown University.